kevinatown/nini/week3/python_notes.md

 * boolean - only ever take one of two values.
 	- In Python, we define booleans using the keywords True and False
 	-  A value of True corresponds to an integer value of 1, and will behave the same.
 A value of False corresponds to an integer value of 0.
+* parameters - place holder variables
+* arguments - inputs into a function

 ## Syntax
 * % - operator after the string is used to combine a string with variables